Multimodal Training Data Platform for Agriculture AI

 Green leaf with multiple brown spots outlined in red indicating plant disease infection.

-Detection Plant Disease
+Plant Disease Detection

 Plant disease detection uses AI to identify signs of infections, pests, or nutrient deficiencies in crops through image analysis.
 By detecting early symptoms such as discoloration, spots, or wilting, this technology helps farmers take timely action to protect their crops, improve yields, and reduce the use of chemicals.